Skip to content

 Why it lands: the reward is immediate and proportional

 Most Wi-Fi gates feel like friction.
 This one feels like a fair trade: you invest a few seconds, you get online.
 The scoring mechanic makes the reward feel earned, and the “double time” social layer gives people a simple reason to broadcast what they just did.
+This is a stronger pattern than pushing people through a generic gate because it makes the unlock feel earned and quick.

 What Scrabble is signalling with this mechanic